ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/_index.md

 - passed
 title: Adding Memory Tagging to a Dynamic Memory Allocator
 tools_software_languages:
+- MTE
+- Linux
-- PLACEHOLDER TOOL OR SOFTWARE C
+- C
-- PLACEHOLDER TOOL OR SOFTWARE D
+- Coding
 weight: 1
-who_is_this_for: Those who understand the Memory Tagging Extension (MTE) and want to learn how to use it to protect dynamic memory allocations.
+who_is_this_for: This is an advanced topic for software developers who want to learn how to use Memory Tagging Extension (MTE) to protect dynamic memory allocations.
 ---